Basic hygiene at risk in debt-stricken Greek hospitals

 Another health official who asked to remain anonymous said a senior Athens hospital worker had told him there was no budget left for supplies at that hospital, so all its drug purchases were on credit.

-Germany's Merck KGaA said last month it was no longer delivering its cancer drug Erbitux to Greek hospitals , and Biotest, which makes products from blood plasma to treat haemophilia and tetanus, stopped shipments in June because of unpaid bills.
+Germany's Merck KGaA (MRCG.DE) said last month it was no longer delivering its cancer drug Erbitux to Greek hospitals, and Biotest (BIOG.DE), which makes products from blood plasma to treat haemophilia and tetanus, stopped shipments in June because of unpaid bills.

 Roberto Bertollini, the World Health Organisation's chief scientist and representative to the European Union, told Reuters he too was worried about the rate of hospital-acquired infections in Greece.
 He said cuts to resources and staff only make it harder to adhere to infection control and hygiene rules.